Aluminium Casting

 • Minimizes turbulence and inclusions

-A molten metal pour from a furnace into two large containers, emitting bright sparks and intense orange glow in a foundry.
+A molten metal pour from a furnace into two large containers, emitting bright sparks and intense orange glow in a foundry, illustrating the aluminium casting process.